-Visitors and parents/carers are also obliged to act in a manner consonant with the school's Safeguarding and Child Protection Policy, which may include a sign-in process, visitor identification, and supervision while on school grounds.
+Visitors and parents/carers are also obliged to act in a manner consonant with the school's Safeguarding and Child Protection Policy, which will include a sign-in process, visitor identification, and may include supervision while on school grounds.
 All visitors will be notified of these requirements upon making themselves known to staff.